Prof. Max Ammann is a Principal Investigator in CONNECT and Director of the Antenna and High Frequency Research Centre in TU Dublin.

 He has in excess of 200 peer-reviewed papers published in journals and international conferences.
 Professor Ammann is a member of the EurAAP working group on Small Antennas and his team received various best paper awards at international conferences on Antennas and Propagation and several commercialization awards.
 As a member of the IEEE International Committee for Electromagnetic Safety, he participated in the revision of the IEEE Std.
 C95.1, 2005 standard for Safety Levels with Respect to Human Exposure to Radio Frequency Electromagnetic Fields, 3 kHz to 300 GHz.
 He chaired and organized special sessions on small antennas, UWB antennas and UWB Wireless Communication Systems at EuCAP and IEEE APS & VTC.

 He is currently associate editor for the IEEE Antennas & Wireless Propagation Letters.

-Principal Investigator Dublin Institute of Technology DIT Dense Low Energy
+Principal Investigator TU Dublin Dense Low Energy